YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template -Checklist - Creating Software Documentation.md

 GitHub Side
 - HOW TO SETUP AS TEMPLATE
 - ADD HOW TO USE AS TEMPLATE TO MAIN READ.ME
+  - Also add to this check list document
+- Make this check list document a things to do to use template (also determine if just want to link to the read me)
 - Check links
 - Check styles and H1 - H6 Levels is the same for each page
-- Update GitHub Pages
+- Update GitHub Pages and Visual Studio Code
 - Finish reviewing
 - [Make MkDocs Page](https://medium.com/omics-diary/how-to-create-a-documentation-website-with-mkdocs-bb2b73d4dde7)
-- Check links
 - [Write up how to use MKdoc]( https://medium.com/omics-diary/how-to-create-a-documentation-website-with-mkdocs-bb2b73d4dde7)
 - Create a Checklist for end users oof these doc ie change this page to that
+- Check that the Github pages are now https
+- Once GitHub Pages are now Https update main website
+- To Read me add next step which is create a document template for cleaning and preping data

 CREATE BLOG POST
-   - How to use MkDocs
+   - How to use MkDocs  and what it is
    - Tips for creating useful user doc
    - Link to my template
    - about about the class
+   - Review Read me doc from project to see if can be other post

 CREATE IG POST